-Almaty Nature Reserve in Kazakhstan
+Almaty Nature Reserve, Kazakhstan

 Amazing mountain-forest and steppe landscapes of Almaty Nature Reserve

 The Almaty reserve during the whole history has been changing its territory and location for several times.
 The modern reserve located in the territory of the Issyk and Talgar watershed was founded in 1964.
 The present territory of the reserve is 71,700ha.
 The reserve was founded with the purpose to preserve the nature of the central part of Zailiy Alatau, as well as the species of fauna and flora of this region.

 The Zailiy Alatau range is located in the North of the Tien Shan.
 The central part of the Zailiy Alatau features with Talgar peak (4979m), the highest point of the Talgar plexus of mountains The peculiarity of the Talgar and Issyk rivers in the territory of the reserve is that in spite of their small depth (1m), these rivers are such turbulent and violent, that they sometimes grind surrounding rocks and whirl away huge stone boulders.